resoluteworks/invirt/docs/docs/api/invirt-core/pebble/pebble-functions.md

 sidebar_position: 2
 ---

-# Invirt Pebble Functions
+# Pebble Functions
 A set of utility functions that can be used by Pebble templates in an Invirt application.

 ### request()
 Returns the current http4k `Request` object (as an [InvirtRequest](/docs/framework/current-request)).
 The function is only required in the context of a macro - but can be used anywhere.
-Outside macros, the [context request object](/docs/api/pebble/pebble-context-objects#request) can be used directly.
+Outside macros, the [context request object](/docs/api/invirt-core/pebble/pebble-context-objects#request) can be used directly.

 ```html
 {% macro requestSummary() %}